INDA23PlusPlus/chess-network-protocol/README.md

 6. repeat from step 3.

 This is only if the client is white.
 If the client is black, the server sends the `ServerToClient` struct of the `State` variant first. meaning step 5 would be before step 3.

+Draw and resign are optional features that are nice to have so games can be ended without having to play them out or just closing the connection abruptly.
+They don't have to be implemented but are described in the `lib.rs` file.